eclipse-sw360/sw360/frontend/sw360-portlet/src/documentation/sw360docs/sw360-best-practices/component-naming.md

 - 3 x Vendor = 'Open Source Software', Name = 'Moment.js'

 Just look on the community homepage: there is the name in bold letters:

-Moment.js – why is it so difficult to use this name?
+Moment.js – consider this name.